Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Introduction

-More general-purpose LLM safety evaluations, on the other hand, primarily prioritize preventing harmful \emph{outputs}, such as toxic content and jailbreak-style policy violations~\cite{derczynski2024garakframeworksecurityprobing, wei2025automatedredteamingframeworklarge}.
-Vulnerability detection, however, confronts an orthogonal integrity threat: adversaries need not induce malicious generation; they only need to make the detector \emph{oblivious} to an existing vulnerability through behavior-preserving edits.
-This exposes a gap in current evaluation practices: standard safety probes emphasize output harmfulness, while clean-accuracy benchmarks ignore robustness under semantic-preserving transformations.
+More general-purpose LLM safety evaluations, on the other hand, primarily prioritize preventing harmful \emph{outputs}, such as toxic content and jailbreak-style policy violations~\citep{derczynski2024garakframeworksecurityprobing, wei2025automatedredteamingframeworklarge}.
+Vulnerability detection, however, confronts an orthogonal integrity threat: adversaries need not induce malicious generation; they only need to make the detector \emph{oblivious} to an existing vulnerability through syntax-preserving edits.
+This exposes a gap in current evaluation practices: standard safety probes emphasize output harmfulness, while clean-accuracy benchmarks ignore robustness under syntax-preserving transformations.
 Consequently, a detector can appear safe under toxicity-focused evaluations and achieve strong benchmark scores, yet remain brittle to innocuous perturbations in real-world deployment.

-To bridge this gap, we present a systematic evaluation framework for detection-time integrity under a semantics-preserving threat model.
-We instantiate multiple behavior-equivalent attack surfaces and evaluate both open-weight and proprietary models (via surrogate transfer) on a unified C/C++ benchmark.
-Beyond per-attack evasion, we introduce \emph{complete resistance}, measuring the fraction of vulnerabilities that withstand all semantics-preserving transformations.
-We make the following contributions: \begin{enumerate}[leftmargin=*,itemsep=0.1em,nosep] \item \textbf{First Gradient-Based Evaluation of Semantic Invariance under Carrier Constraints.} We combine gradient-driven optimization with carrier-constrained perturbations to expose LLM detector vulnerabilities.
-Preprocessor-style carriers (\texttt{\#ifdef}, macros) achieve high success rates via universal triggers, contrasting with search-based methods \cite{11271845}.
-We introduce Complete Resistance (CR) to measure joint robustness across carriers.
+We address this gap with a systematic evaluation framework for detection-time integrity under a syntax-preserving threat model.
+We instantiate multiple syntax-preserving attack surfaces and evaluate both open-weight and proprietary models (via surrogate transfer) on a unified C/C++ benchmark.
+Beyond per-attack evasion, we introduce \emph{complete resistance}, measuring the fraction of vulnerabilities that withstand all five evaluated attack variants simultaneously.
+We make the following contributions: \begin{enumerate}[leftmargin=*,itemsep=0.1em,nosep] \item \textbf{Carrier-Constrained Gradient-Based Evaluation of LLM Vulnerability Detectors.} We combine gradient-based universal optimization with carrier-constrained perturbations to expose detection-time fragility.
+We introduce gradient-guided optimization with compiler-validated carrier constraints for LLM-based detectors, and propose \emph{Complete Resistance} (CR) to measure joint robustness across all carriers simultaneously.